anand0xff/fourieroptics_stsci/README.md

 Describing light numerically/mathematically: a plane wave of monochromatic light (in a homogenous or non-dispersive medium or vacuum) is a propagating oscillation of the electric and magnetic fields.
 In (x,y,z) physical space z is the direction of propagation.  (x,y) is the plane transverse to the propagation direction.
 The wave can be expressed as the real part of a complex number that has a (real) amplitude A(x,y)  and a unit-strength "phasor" exp( j(kz - wt + phi).

 We average over many periods of the waves' oscillation in a typical optical or IR measurement.
 We also "follow a wave's crest", and ignore the (kz - wt) in the exponent.
-One resource is ApJ vol. 552 pp.397-408, 2001 May 1, Section 2.1 equation 1 and surrounding very short text.
+One resource is [ApJ vol. 552 pp.397-408, 2001 May 1]((https://ui.adsabs.harvard.edu/#abs/2002ApJ...581L..59S)), Section 2.1 equation 1 and surrounding very short text.

 What mathematical/numerical operation must you perform on a complex array describing the EM wave's "complex amplitude" to get a real array describing the **intensity** (brightness) that a CCD or IR array might detect?